cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/gcp_hello_world_example.md

 ## Step 2: Create the secrets containing GCP credentials

 To connect to GCP a set of credentials are required.
 Cloudify recommends storing such sensitive information in a Cloudify secret.
-Secrets are kept encrypted in a secure way and used in run-time by the system. learn more about Cloudify secrets [here]({{< relref "/cli/orch_cli/secrets.md" >}}).
+Secrets are kept encrypted in a secure way and used in run-time by the system.
+Learn more about Cloudify secrets [here]({{< relref "/cli/orch_cli/secrets.md" >}}).

 Use GCP IAM settings to create an service account key.

 Store the secrets in the manager:
-This can be done through command line or directly via Cloudify management console.
+This can be done through the command line or directly via Cloudify management console.

 From the hosting shell run:
 ```bash